 |18:00 - 18:20|

 BEAT 2019 will feature a combination of invited talks and contributed talks.

-We solicit talk proposals on all aspects of behavioral types including, but not limited to, the following:
+We solicit talk proposals (3 pages) on all aspects of behavioral types including, but not limited to, the following:

 - theoretical foundations